Baby safe sleeping tips

 Check up on the correct temperature, clothing, bedding and safe sleeping position for your baby at bedtime.

-But as well as choosing the best cot bed, the way your baby sleeps in the cot you've chosen is vital.
 The Lullaby Trust advises parents to follow these cot and sleep safety tips:

 Keep your baby's cot in your room with you for the first six months.